 BOX OFFICE

 Box offices will be open at every venue.
-In the Kleines Haus they will open one hour and in Hellerau, at the Labortheater, Café OHA and the robotron-Kantine 30 minutes prior to the performances.
-Please keep in mind that the box offices at Hellerau, the Labortheater, Café OHA and the robotron-Kantine can only accept cash payments.
+In the Kleines Haus they will open one hour and in HELLERAU, at the Labortheater and at the Probebühne Charlotte-Bühler-Straße 30 minutes prior to the performances.
+Please keep in mind that the box offices at Hellerau, the Labortheater and at the Probebühne Charlotte-Bühler-Straße can only accept cash payments.

 Venues